 This study provides a comprehensive critical insight into a growing body of corporate communication and information business literature that offers the basis for a thorough assessment of CCM contribution to organisational performance.
 By doing so, it advances the body of applicable knowledge of corporate communication meant as a strategic management lever.
 Moreover, the managerial and policy implications provided in this paper may help corporate communication and information practitioners to identify the key guidelines for the design and implementation of an appropriate CCM programme.

-Mohamad, B., Nguyen, B., Melewar, T. and Gambetti, R. (2018), "Antecedents and consequences of corporate communication management (CCM)", The Bottom Line, Vol. 31 No. 1, pp. 56-75. https://doi.org/10.1108/BL-09-2017-0028
+Mohamad, B., Nguyen, B., Melewar, T. and Gambetti, R. (2018), "Antecedents and consequences of corporate communication management (CCM): An agenda for future research", The Bottom Line, Vol. 31 No. 1, pp. 56-75. https://doi.org/10.1108/BL-09-2017-0028

 Emerald Publishing Limited